honzaflash/rychly-portfolio/README.md

 # Used Tech
 ### React
 I chose to use React just to show case what I already know and have experience with.
-That should also speed up the process for me as I want an up-to-date protfolio quickly since I am currently searching for a job.
+It also sped up the process for me as I wanted an up-to-date protfolio quickly since at the time I was actively searching for a job.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).